SmartAdvisorOnline

 The cleanest Max session is not the fastest-looking one.
 It is the one where every layer agrees.

-How to get Max working cleanly
+How to diagnose entitled Max playback

 1. Choose a stable region first.
 Do not start by hopping between ten countries.
 Pick the library you want and stay close to that region.